-SYSTEM ENABLERS & BARRIERS 5 ENERGY COLLABOBATION GOVERNANCE Need for energy Would be useful to Product safety work with local infrastructure is regulations would be farmers to select the dependent on drying needed for more most appropriate method. advanced technology technologies SOCIOCULTURAL PRIVATE SECTOR TRANSPORTATION 1 C T Requires consumer Would be needed if ICT is not needed for There is a need to dehydration is taking demand for and this to be successful develop a local or iii acceptance of export market for place at an dehydrated the dried aggregation products products R & D center HUMAN RESOURCES There are many More complex models available but technologies would must determine benefit from trainers which best fits the on new methods local context of dehydration
+SYSTEM ENABLERS & BARRIERS 5 ENERGY COLLABORATION GOVERNANCE Need for energy Would be useful to Product safety work with local infrastructure is regulations would be farmers to select the dependent on drying needed for more most appropriate method. advanced technology technologies SOCIOCULTURAL PRIVATE SECTOR TRANSPORTATION 1 C T Requires consumer Would be needed if ICT is not needed for There is a need to dehydration is taking demand for and this to be successful develop a local or iii acceptance of export market for place at an dehydrated the dried aggregation products products R & D center HUMAN RESOURCES There are many More complex models available but technologies would must determine benefit from trainers which best fits the on new methods local context of dehydration

-OVERVIEW

 In low-income countries, unreliable energy access is an impediment to a modern agricultural sector.
 The development of the requisite electric would require massive arid infrastructure investment - likely beyond the immediate reach of many countries.
 Renewable energy offers one solution, but its production often varies with supply, such as solar generation spiking and plummeting with the presence of sunlight.
 If renewable energy is going to support energy-intensive operations such as cold storage and processing in remote, off-grid areas, energy will need to be reliably available.
 Advances in energy storage technologies, such as batteries that store sufficient solar energy to power on-farm cold storage units, could bring on-demand energy access to rural areas.

 Matsushita Osaka 570,

-m

 Japan, Made

 Made in .

-Co., Lid
+Co.

 Japan

-LIKELY CROP APPLICATIONS IN EMERGING MARKETS

-FRESH FRUITS & VEGETABLES ANIMAL PROTEINS

 Li-jon

 Rechargeable Battery With

-Ra/Discharo

-86

-00

-BATTERNTECHNOL
+Ra/Dischargins

-Low reoccurring operation del.
-Short-circuit and over-current, Protection; Sheif-lief around 10 Years; Environmental friendly.
+Low reoccuming operation del.
+Short-circuit and over-current.
+Protection; Sheif-lief around 10 Years; Environmental friendly.

 DO NOT dispose in fire or head

+BATTERYSTECHN

 WHAT: Battery technologies that are able to hold a large enough charge, for long enough, and at low enough cost to support farmers and value chain actors in smallholder food systems.
 Batteries would need to be connected to a generation technology, such as solar panels, which could be offered as a package deal along with installation.

 EXAMPLES: Tesla is the most well known innovator in battery technologies.
 The company's Powerwall, which is intended to be paired with off-grid solar generation, is capable of storing 14 kilowatt hours (kWh) of energy for times when solar energy is not available.
 By contrast, a typical refrigerator uses about 5 kWh per day, while an energy efficient model can use as little as 1.5 kWh.

 Aquion Energy is another company researching next generation battery technology, with a focus on developing sodium-ion batteries to support energy storage for small businesses and homes.
 Their goal is to develop the cleanest, safest, lowest cost-per-kWh battery technology in the world, and have recently shifted their focus from the US to China and other emerging markets.

 OTHER CONSIDERATIONS: The success of this innovation has implications far beyond PHL reduction.
 However, one key consideration for introducing battery technology to smallholder food systems is finding the right balance between the level of charge needed and the cost at which it can be made available.

-ENERGY CRITERIA Affordability <\$1.90 \$1.90-\$10 \$10+ Sm Md. l a Institutions Usability Scalability Individuals

-Smallholder Benefits

-PHL Reduction Potential

-57

-100%

-100%

-This innovation would work best being paired with a renewable source of energy.
+CRITERIA Affordability <\$1.90 \$1.90-\$10 \$10+ Sm Md. l a Individuals Institutions Usability Scalability Smallholder Benefits 100% PHL Reduction Potential 100% 57 Sustainability This innovation requires 1 - 5 Vears external support to sustain impact over the long-term.
+Enera This innovation would work best being paired with a renewable source of energy.
+Environmental Impacts